eMaringolo/pharo-bip39mnemonic/README.md

 # pharo-bip39mnemonic
 Simple implementation of Bitcoin's BIP39 mnemonic and seed generator using the [reference implementation](https://github.com/trezor/python-mnemonic) as guide.

 *Personal disclaimer*: This is a personal experimentation to learn by practice how the entropy, mnemonic, seeds, etc., works internally.
-It includes pasing tests taken from the reference implementation as well.
+It includes passing tests taken from the reference implementation as well (vectors, checksum, instantiation from different sources, languages, etc.).

 ## Installation